 Get in touch with Gianna:

-Contact Jamie directly:
+Contact Jamie directly at:

-Honey Carberry, Birth Doula
+Honey Carberry, Birth and Postpartum Doula

 Honey is a LIDA trained birth doula with a passion for making moms feel safe and heard throughout their pregnancy, labor, delivery and beyond.
 After going through two traumatic births herself, she felt a strong calling to become a doula and provide a calm, informed environment for birthing women and their partners.
 Her main goal is to have her clients look back on their birth and feel nothing but empowerment, whatever that may look like for them.
 Honey thoroughly goes over your birth wishes with you in your prenatal visits to ensure your birth team is all on the same page.
 She helps you go into labor feeling strong, confident, and ready to advocate for yourself and your baby.
 She brings a calm energy to the birthing room.